 The Shelter PALS model, in effect, creates a foster/agency relationship between a private citizen who finds or has taken possession of a stray or abandoned animal (the “Finder”) and the local shelter.
 In this way, the shelter can satisfy any legal obligations it may have vis-à-vis the found animal – an animal who would otherwise be in the physical possession of the shelter.
 Thus, the Finder becomes a foster parent for the shelter, like any other foster parent.

 The Shelter PALS approach reduces the number of animals who need to enter the shelter, and ensures a short turnaround time for animals found/rescued by private individuals (basically the same time they would spend in the shelter).
-This enhances animal welfare and helps shelters reduce their operating costs, while at the same time ensuring that animals receive the appropriate level of care and remain available for owner redemption for the legally required holding and the period when the shelter is attempting to locate an animal’s owner.
+This enhances animal welfare and helps shelters reduce their operating costs, while at the same time ensuring that animals receive the appropriate level of care and remain available for owner redemption for the legally required holding period and when the shelter is attempting to locate an animal’s owner.

 With the In-Home Adoption Program, the shelter is involved from the beginning but each animal remains at the Finder’s home.
 If, after expiration of the holding period and the shelter’s satisfaction of its obligations to attempt to locate the animal’s owner, the Finder would like to adopt the animal, the Finder will be required to go through the same process as any other adopter, in order to ensure that the animal is spayed/neutered, microchipped, and receives any necessary vaccines and licenses.
 At that time, the Finder also may release the animal to the shelter or continue a non-adoptive foster relationship with the animal.